Validating Digital Twins of the Local Universe with the Thermal Sunyaev-Zel'dovich Signal: Discussion

 These velocity-based constrained simulations provide a complementary perspective to \ac{BORG}-based reconstructions, which infer initial conditions from galaxy redshift surveys such as \TWOMPP\ using a fully Bayesian forward model.
+An example of this approach applied to galaxy observables is the \texttt{SIBELIUS-DARK} simulation~\citep{McAlpine2022_SIBELIUS}, which produced a constrained realisation of the local volume within ${\sim}200~\Mpch$ based on \ac{BORG} initial conditions from~\citet{Jasche_2019}, with additional constraints on the small-scale modes not captured by \ac{BORG} so as to reproduce the Local Group, evolved with the \textsc{eagle} galaxy formation model~\citep{Schaye2015_EAGLE}, enabling explicit cluster matching against observed counterparts.
 Because the two approaches rely on different data and assumptions, cross-validation using observables such as the \ac{tSZ} signal is essential.
 Indeed, \citet{Stiskalek_2025_VFO} showed that \ac{BORG}-based reconstructions reproduce peculiar velocity samples more accurately than \texttt{CLUES}-based initial conditions~\citep{Sorce2018_CLUES,Sorce2020_CLUES}, implying a more faithful reconstruction of the local velocity field.
 This improvement is reflected in cluster positions: while \texttt{SLOW} exhibits typical offsets of ${\gtrsim}10~\Mpch$ for well-constrained systems~\citep{HernandezMartinez2024_SLOW}, the matching criteria adopted here correspond to spatial separations of only a few $\Mpch$ at low redshift, highlighting the tighter angular and positional agreement achieved by \ac{BORG}-based digital twins such as \CBM\ (see \cref{tab:cluster_properties} for the separations in \CBM).
 Our \ac{tSZ}-based validation confirms this quantitatively: of the clusters in our sample (\cref{tab:named_clusters}), only two \texttt{SLOW} counterparts achieve $p_{\rm tSZ} < 0.05$, whereas the majority of clusters in \CBb\ and \CBM\ are detected at much higher significance (\cref{fig:cluster_ranking}).
+A comparison using $p_{\rm LUM}$, which accounts for 3D separation and halo mass, yields four \texttt{SLOW} clusters with $p_{\rm LUM} < 0.05$---all among the most massive and nearest systems (\cref{tab:slow_plum})---whereas the \ac{BORG}-based simulations achieve $p_{\rm LUM} < 0.05$ for the majority of their matched clusters, with $p_{\rm LUM}$ ratios typically exceeding $10^2$ (\cref{tab:cluster_properties,tab:slow_plum}).
+A more detailed $p_{\rm LUM}$ comparison between Manticore and a peculiar-velocity-based reconstruction is presented in \citet{McAlpine2025_ManticoreCatalogue}.